 - Weather; is it good and dry, or is it wet or icy

 - Tyres; are they good tyres and properly inflated, or worn or badly inflated

 - Brakes, are they working well, are they stopping you in a straight line.

-- Your ability as a driver, are you ill, tired, on medication, have drunk alcohol, are distracted, all of these can affect your reactions when applying brakes.
+- Your ability as a driver.
+Are you ill, tired, on medication, have drunk alcohol, are distracted?
+All of these factors can affect your reactions when applying brakes.

 Tips to ensure you don't get caught out in the Theory Test

 Make sure you read every question thoroughly.
 One very common occurrence is that test candidates do not read the question properly and as a result, mark the incorrect answer when being asked about stopping or braking distances.

 Always make sure that you read every driving Theory Test question at least twice on the day of your test, but most importantly TAKE YOUR TIME!